HaxeFoundation/hxnodejs/README.md

 ## Status

 This library is currently **incomplete and of work-in-progress quality**, however testing and contributions are welcome.
-See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues).
+See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues) and [extern guidelines](https://github.com/HaxeFoundation/hxnodejs/blob/master/HOWTO.md).
 After it's finished, it will either be included in Haxe standard library or released as a separate haxelib.

 Requires latest GIT version of Haxe (builds available at http://builds.haxe.org/)